 "10.
-Furthermore there is every likelihood that, if we do not exploit the Altmark affair by immediately seizing bases in Norway, then Sweden. caught between her fear of Germany and her doubts of the efficacy of our help, will both refuse the Finnish appeal and deny us the use of her territory (to help Finland).
-Our projected expedition (to Finland) will collapse without even having started, allowing Germany, Russia and the neutrals to take the measure of our impotence pass fromclination to action.
+Furthermore there is every likelihood that, if we do not exploit the Altmark affair by immediately seizing bases in Norway, then Sweden, caught between her lear of Germany and her doubts of the efficacy of our help, will both refuse the Finnish appeal and deny us the use of her territory (to help Finland).
+Our projected expedition (to Finland) will collapse without even having started, allowing Germany, Russia and the neutrals 1 ~ C Stiftelsen new kinkkynesionshistorio.
+2017 mpotence to pass from inclination to action.
 EDOUARD DALADIER"